Joseph D. Kernan: Later career

 After his military retirement, Kernan served as Senior Vice President of Corporate Development for SAP National Security Services.

 On July 17, 2017, President Donald Trump announced his intention to nominate Kernan to the position of Under Secretary of Defense for Intelligence.
 His nomination was confirmed by the Senate on November 16, 2017.
 On November 10, 2020, Kernan retired from government service.
-Ezra Cohen-Watnick replaced him as the acting Undersecretary for Intelligence.
+Ezra Cohen replaced him as the acting Undersecretary for Intelligence.

 Business activities and board memberships

 Kernan also serves as the chairman of NS2 Serves, a "veteran training and employment program," as well as on the board of directors for both the National Navy SEAL Museum and The Mission Continues, a nonprofit founded by former Missouri governor and former SEAL, Eric Greitens.

+In September 2017, Joe returned to SAP NS2 where he now works as Chief Security Officer.
+He and his wife Jan also run a well-known vineyard in Leesburg, Virginia called Bleufrog Vineyards.

 Personal life

 Kernan and his wife, Janet, have two children: Sean and Shannon.
-His son Sean is a popular Quora writer.